 - You can have visitors entering through a personalized URL automatically sent to a section of a web page to apply a discount.

-- Automatic recovery emails can be sent to clients who abandoned their carts.
+- Automatic recovery emails can be sent to clients who abandoned their carts, which comes in quite handy, as the average abandonment rate sits at 65.23%, as per latest shopping cart abandonment stats.

 However, these extra features, which will help you create a much more powerful e-commerce store, are often paid for.
 Also, while most of the WooCommerce features are free, businesses wanting to receive technical support and new updates automatically will need to have WooCommerce subscriptions, which they’ll have to pay for.